ndhorton/ls170/ls171/http_request_response/http_request_response_notes.md

 * HTTP is nothing more than an agreement in the form of formatted text that dictates how a client and server communicate

+3:8 **<u>The Request/Response Cycle</u>**

+Assume the client is a web browser and the server is a Ruby application at `todos.com`

+1. Client creates and sends request
+   * Let's assume the request happens as a result of a user action, either entering a URL in the address bar or clicking a link
+   * The browser creates a request and sends it across the network to the server
+     * Method `GET`
+     * Path `/tasks`
+     * Parameters (included in path) `?due=today`
+     * In HTTP 1.1 there needs to be a Host header (e.g `todos.com`, whereas in HTTP 1.0 the host name was generally not included in the HTTP request itself
+2. Server receives request and performs some kind of work
+   * Common workflow might be
+     * Verify user session
+     * Load tasks from database
+     * Render HTML
+3. Server creates and sends the response
+   * Status `200 OK`
+   * Headers `Content-Type: text/html`
+   * Body `<html><body> ...`
+4. Browser receives response
+   * Assume the response is a web page
+     * Browser sees the `Content-Type` is `text/html`
+     * Renders the Body as a web page

+**Practice Problems**

+For a request:

+* The HTTP method and the path are required and form part of what is known as the **start line** or **request line**.
+As of HTTP/1.0, the HTTP version also forms part of the request-line
+* Query parameters are optional
+  * Technically speaking, the path portion of the request-line is known as the 'request-URI', and incorporates the actual path to the resource and the optional parameters if present
+  * In practice, most people refer to this part of the request-line as the 'path'
+* The `Host` header is a required component since HTTP/1.1
+* All other headers are optional

+3:9 **<u>Summary</u>**

+* A single HTTP message exchange consists of a Request and a Response.
+The exchange generally takes place between a Client and a Server.
+The client sends a Request to the server and the server sends back a Response